Official launch of Kus-kus-sum project draws a crowd, and thousands of dollars

-Project Watershed is working towards securing and restoring Kus-kus-sum, the former Fields Sawmill site, in the K’ómoks Estuary.
-If you are unfamiliar with the Fields Saw Mill the site is the large cement area that runs along Comox Road on the south side of the 17th street bridge, across from Locals Restaurant.
-The original salt […]
+Project Watershed is working towards securing and restoring Kus-kus-sum, the former Field Sawmill site, in the K’ómoks Estuary.
+If you are unfamiliar with the Field Sawmill the site is the large cement area that runs along Comox Road on the south side of the 17th street bridge, across from Locals Restaurant.
+The original salt marsh […]

 (Scroll down to find the petition at the bottom of this page – Petition open til Nov 3rd)